-Lack of sleep has become a chronic problem for kids and teens.
+Poor sleep has become a chronic problem for kids and teens with a lack of routine and schedules from lockdowns and quarantines.
 Back to school is a good time to start a regular sleep routine and create some good successful sleep habits.

 How much sleep are you getting?

 Studies have found that most students in middle and high school don’t get the recommended amount of sleep.
 It should be between 8½ to 9½ hours.
 The study also showed that most high school seniors get an average of fewer than seven hours.

 The lack of sleep is more evident with students that have to get up, before dawn, to catch a school bus.
 No wonder these teens love to sleep in on weekends.
 It is not a symptom of laziness but instead, it is derived from the fact that they are not getting enough sleep during the week and they are trying to catch up on it during the weekend.

 Catching up on sleep is something that the body will naturally make you do.
 But changing your sleep routine, on weekends, is not the most ideal thing to do.
 Think about it.
 If you sleep in until noon on Sunday you may not be tired that night.
 And you will have difficulty falling asleep at your regular hour.

 Some influential experts have put forth evidence that suggests that delaying start times is good.
 It can lead to more night-time sleep and improve students’ motivation in class and mood.
 The policy also says that there could be broader long-term benefits.
 However, this requires more research to determine what exactly they would be.

 In the meantime, until the experts figure it all out, make sure they have a good mattress and here’s what to do to develop better sleep habits and to improve the quality of sleep.

 Getting in sync with your body’s natural sleep/wake cycle is the key to good sleep.
 You will feel more refreshed and energized.